|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The aircraft was not broken up and was resting high in the sea with most of the plane above water.
 It did not catch fire or explode.
-The two escorts then departed due to lack of fuel and ammunition, as did the Zeros.
+The two escorts departed due to a lack of fuel and ammunition, as did the Zeros.
 The orbiting B-24s did not observe any survivors from the bomber before departing.
 The entire crew was listed as Missing In Action (MIA).

 Fates of the Crew

 During the ditching, the pilot and co-pilot were killed on impact.
 The other eight crew members managed to reach a small island to the northeast.

 When the two A6M Zeros that strafed the downed B-24 returned to Taroa Airfield, they reported ditched bomber.
 The Kaikou Maru departed Maloelap to investigate.

 On December 30, 1943 the surviving crew were located and captured by the Japanese Navy and became Prisoners Of War (POW).
 All eight were transported to Maloelap.
 On December 31, 1943 the survivors were photographed holding their names written in kanji.
 Afterwards, they were transported elsewhere, likely Kwajalein or Saipan and executed or died in captivity.
 All eight remain listed as Missing In Action (MIA).